Transitioning to College

 Advocate for yourself.
 During high school, your parents acted as an advocate for you by communicating with the school concerning your educational needs.
 Now that you are in college, it is your responsibility to advocate for yourself and communicate your needs.

-Test taking will also look and feel different than it did in high school.
+Test-taking will also look and feel different than high school.
 In high school, your tests may have been frequent and over a relatively small amount of information.
 You may have been given the opportunity to retake tests.
-In college, testing is usually infrequent and the opportunity to retake a test is usually not an option.
-To handle the stress of test taking, you might want to look at The Bookshelf which offers online resources covering topics such as stress management and test taking strategies.
+In college, testing could be infrequent and more cumulative, and the opportunity to retake a test is usually not an option.
+You may want to consider regularly scheduled meetings with Academic Coaching to learn new test-taking skills.

 Ask for help when you need it.
-Talk to your professors, academic advisor, and or access advisor.
+Talk to your professors, academic advisor, and/or access advisor.
 Don't wait until the end of the semester when time is running out and options are limited.